 During the procedure, a crush injury occurs to the right ureter, allegedly because the OB/GYN did not know the where the uterus was.
-Once defendant doctors realizes this, she correctly orders a urology consult during the procedure.
-The urologist finds injuries consistent with a significant ureteral injury, and places a stent.
+Once her doctors realize this, she correctly orders a urology consult during the procedure.
+The urologist finds injuries consistent with a significant ureteral injury and places a stent.
 Once the stent is in place, defendant doctor re-assumes care of the plaintiff in order to complete the hysterectomy.

 The failure to safeguard the ureter during a hysterectomy can result in a ureter being mistakenly ligated or cut.
 Inadvertent tying off, clipping or cutting of the ureter may cause obstruction of the urine flow.
 It can also cause a leakage of urine into the abdominal and pelvic cavities.
 This can also cause kidney damage or infection.

 Regrettably, this patient has post-operative complications requiring more urologic procedures and extensive treaters for her injury.
 She files a claim, due to the severe and permanent injuries she sustained during the procedure.
 Plaintiff alleges she has had to go multiple corrective surgeries, has a loss of kidney function, has both past and future rehabilitative expenses, suffers a loss of consortium, and will continue to lose wages.Additional Comments

 - The essence of this case is that you cannot cut or clip what you cannot see.
 In other words, she failed to properly identify the path of the ureter in the operative field.
 A cousin of this type of malpractice is gallbladder removal cases.
 In these cases, it is not the ureter that gets cut but the common bile duct.